sevenre/SevenRE-Coding-Test/AndroidMailTask.md

 # SevenRE Coding Test (Native Android)

-[SevenRE](http://www.seven-re.com/home) is an German technology start-up with great products in pipeline.
+[SevenRE](http://www.seven-re.com/home) is a German technology start-up building great products.
 With welcoming arms for the young eager minds of tomorrow we have prepared a competitive screening test.
 Your overall objective would be to ***prepare a Mailbox*** which fetches mail list from server and shows them in simple list and some additional functionalities.

 ### Tasks